← The Blog

 But in this new era of blogging, the pen is not quarreling.
 It’s collaborating with both the mic and the lens.
 That’s media for bloggers today.
 And I know you might not like it.
 But friends, pay attention to the signs, blogging is simply not enough.

-Now you have a mature podcast medium that serves content to consumers on-the-go; capturing deadtime in a way text can’t.
+Now you have a mature podcast medium that serves content to consumers on the go, capturing dead time in a way text can’t.
 So quicken your footsteps and match their strides with your podcast.
 Reach them when they commute, during gym sessions, and while they do household chores.

 So now, what would you record and publish on your podcast?